AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Expired contracts in the hierarchy

 You cannot allocate products to a child organization from an ETLA contract that has expired.
-In‑app banners and notifications, such as the following, on the Overview and Product Allocation pages clearly indicate when the contract on one or more child organizations is going to expire, has expired, or is inactive.
+In‑app banners and notifications, such as the following, on the **[!UICONTROL Overview]** and **[!UICONTROL Product Allocation]** pages clearly indicate when the contract on one or more child organizations is going to expire, has expired, or is inactive.

 ![Product allocation](/help/adobe-support-tools-guide/assets/product-allocation.png)